Capital Improvement Projects

 Why is the CIP Important?

-The City of Pearland CIP is designed to enhance our overall quality of life.
+The City of Pearland CIP is designed to enhance the overall quality of life.
 These planned capital improvement projects improve our infrastructure including the streets we drive on, water we drink, libraries we visit, and parks we take our kids to play.

-The CIP is a multiple year forecast of the capital needs of the City.
+The CIP is a multiple year forecast of the capital needs of the city.
 A capital need includes various project types such as:

 • Airports